 One of the main goals of event prediction is to reduce as many preventable outcomes as possible.
 By leveraging big data for this purpose, it’s possible to feed hundreds or even thousands of inputs into risk assessment and regression models to find optimal outcomes and the most cost-effective healthcare plans for patients.

 Short- and long-term exposure to poor air quality and pollen contribute to a range of adverse health outcomes.
 In turn, the increased demand for treatment and doctor/ER visits ultimately leads to increased spending from health insurance providers:

-In a study conducted by Johns Hopkins University of Baltimore, 25 to 30% of those suffering from COPD (contributing to approximately 726,000 annual hospitalizations and over $32 billion in estimated costs) were also found to suffer from allergies, 82% pollen-related.
+- In a study conducted by the John Hopkins University of Baltimore, 25 to 30% of those suffering from COPD (contributing to approximately 726,000 annual hospitalizations and over $32 billion in estimated costs) were also found to suffer from allergies, 82% pollen-related.
 (Source)

 How Do Health Payers Reduce Costs with Environmental Intelligence?